-- A walking aid: This can be a walker or a cane - A commode: This is a raised toilet seat set in an enclosed aluminum stand.
-It can be used in any room, or placed over your bathroom toilet.
+- A walking aid: Most patients use a two-wheel rolling walker during recovery and may transition to a cane, if needed. - A commode: This is a raised toilet seat set in an enclosed aluminum stand.
+It can be used in any room or placed over your bathroom toilet.
 It gives you the extra lift you'll need after surgery.
 Remember, you don't want to sit on anything low like a sofa or a toilet.